sparkflows/sparkflows-docs/docs/user-guide/connection/compute-connection/spark-submit.rst

      - Not used if its value is less than or equal to 0
    * - Command
      - Use spark2-submit with spark2, depending on your setup
-     - by default it should tak spark-submit
+     - by default it should take spark-submit
    * - Impersonate Users
      - Whether to impersonate the logged in user, or run everything as the user Fire is running with
      - update accordingly